ginevz/zhginev/README.md

 - 👋 Hi, I’m Zhulian!
-- 👀 I’m interested in AWS, DevOps, Architecture and technical leadership.
+- 👀 I’m interested in AWS, DevOps, Architecture, Technical Leadership and Content Creation.
 - 🌱 I’m currently learning Serverless with Golang.
 - 💞️ I’m looking to collaborate on Kubernetes, Docker, Terraform and Go.
-- 📫 How to reach me: [Linkedin](https://linkedin.com/in/zhginev)
+- 📫 How to reach me: [Linkedin](https://linkedin.com/in/zhginev) [Twitter](https://

 <!---
 zhginev/zhginev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.